 Bio: Suk-Jun Kim

 My name is Suk-Jun Kim, a Korean-born sound artist and electroacoustic composer who now lives in Aberdeen, Scotland.
-I teach EA composition and sound art at the University of Aberdeen.
+I am a professor of EA composition and sound art at the University of Aberdeen.

 Suk-Jun Kim’s music mainly focuses on the sense of places that are fantastic, imaginary, magical, and realistic, in which listeners can visit, stop by, and dwell.
 Having won several international composition awards and attracted commissions, Kim’s music has been performed worldwide and can be heard on ICMC, IMEB, and SEAMUS labels, and M&R. His research focuses on acousmatic reasoning, imaginal listening, phenomenological approaches to the aesthetics of electroacoustic music, space and place, platial memory and sound, and magical realism in electroacoustic music among others.
 Kim’s interest in platial memory and sound has also led him to expand his medium to installations.
 He recently had his first solo exhibition in Berlin, Germany.

 Suk-Jun Kim studied theology at Yonsei university, South Korea and Recording Engineering at OIART (Ontario Institute of Audio and Recording Technology).
 He earned a master’s degree in Music Technology in Northwestern University and a Ph.D. in composition at the University of Florida.
-In 2009, Kim was invited to Berlin by DAAD for its Artists-in-Berlin programme, and now is senior lecturer in Electroacoustic Music and Sound Art at the University of Aberdeen, Scotland.
+In 2009, Kim was invited to Berlin by DAAD for its Artists-in-Berlin programme, and now is professor of Electroacoustic Music and Sound Art at the University of Aberdeen, Scotland.

 Kim’s current research themes include Labscapes—the Sound of Science and Epistemology of Hearing in Knowledge-producing and Knowledge-disseminating Spaces/Places, Who is an Audience?: the Era of Nostalgia and Sampling, and Humming.
 Kim has published a book on Humming (Bloomsbury, 2019) and a CD of the same title (2019).